Frequently Asked Questions

 A letter is your notification that noxious weeds have been found on your property.
 The letter requests that weed control measures be taken within a specified period of time.
 Noxious weed consultants most likely would have noticed noxious weeds on your property during routine surveys, but may have been directed to your property through a landowner complaint.

 We are the agency which enforces the control of noxious weeds according to the state noxious weed law, RCW 17.10.
 We do this by making personal contact with landowners, educating the public, and spot spraying herbicides on county right-of-ways.

 Signs are posted intermittently to let the public know the noxious weed consultant has worked the area.
 Signs are not posted on every property with noxious weeds due to cost and time constraints.

 Call the Noxious Weed Board office at (509) 754-2011, Ext.
 4710, and report it.
 We will send a noxious weed consultant to check the property and notify the landowner if there are noxious weeds present.

 Call the Noxious Weed Board office at (509) 754-2011, Ext.
 4710.
 You will be referred to the noxious weed consultant who works in your area.
 The consultant can give a recommendation on how to control your noxious weeds.

 Learn why we have noxious weeds, and why they are so bad.

-Weed districts operate under Chapter 17.04 RCW and weed boards operate under Chapter 17.10 RCW.
+Weed districts operate under Chapter 17.04 RCW or Chapter 17.06 RCW, and weed boards operate under Chapter 17.10 RCW.
 There are four weed districts in Grant County that were created before the weed board was formed in 1980.
-Weed districts have their own board of directors and are separate entities from weed boards, which have no jurisdiction on lands within weed district boundaries.
+Weed districts have their own board of directors and are separate entities from weed boards.
+Weed boards have no jurisdiction on lands within weed district boundaries.
 A map showing weed district boundaries is available under the Resources tab of this website.